dotty-staging/Lucre/notes/Ex.md

 How to create and dispose the iterations?
 We going exactly the opposite way as before, we need to call `.value` now for `in` in map-expanded initialisation.
 So we need to ensure that it's always possible and valid to call `.value` on an expression in expansion initialisation.
+And then `tryPull` is coming back to haunt as, as now we will need to check in any `.value` that is cached whether we currently in an event dispatch :-/